zdebruine/nnmf/README.md

-# nnmf
+# Non-negative Matrix Factorization

-Non-negative Matrix Factorization
+This package is a work in progress :)